 5. Write it down somewhere safe

-I’ve also heard absolutely fantastic things about the award-winning 1Password App (above) for your desktop, iOS device, or Android phone.
+I’m currently using the 1Password App (above) which you can use for your desktop, iOS device, or Android phone.
 They’ve got a ton of smart features and even a pretty fantastic new service that can alert you to possible security breaches before the media does.
-I think after this week’s news, I’m going to invest in it.
+Worth the investment.

 Before you panic, so far it seems the hackers are using the passwords to send spam, not to compromise financial accounts.